strukturag/vlc-libde265/README.md

 the demuxers to make them compile against older versions of VLC.

+## Settings

+In the advanced settings of VLC, a couple of properties can be configured for the libde265 plugins (below "Demuxers" and "Video codecs"):
+- Framerate for raw bitstream demuxer (25 fps is assumed by default)
+- Number of threads to use for decoding ("auto" by default)
+- Whether the deblocking filter should be disabled (enabled by default)
+- Whether the sample-adaptive-offset filter should be disabled (enabled by default)

 ## Packages

 Binary packages for Ubuntu are available on Launchpad: